liuxuan30/autolayoutProblemOniOS9/README.md

 My workaround for now is to override layoutSubViews and set the width again after calling [super layoutSubViews].

 Use any:any size class also help, but I need to support landscape mode, so this is not an option to me.
-Stay tuned for the follow ups.
+Stay tuned for the followups.